Days

 Originally published: April 2024

-First proposed in the now-shelved Renters (Reform) Bill, the Labour Government is moving forward with plans to establish a new national landlord ombudsman.
+First proposed in the Renters (Reform) Bill, the Labour Government is moving forward with plans to establish a new national landlord ombudsman.

 Once in force, all private landlords, regardless of whether they manage properties themselves or through an agent, will be legally required to register with the Private Rented Sector Ombudsman scheme.